 The classic aphrodisiac, oysters are packed with zinc, a mineral that is known to boost sperm production and increase sexual desire.
 However, experts believe that it’s also the intimate way in which oysters have to be ‘slurped’ that gets us in the right mood.
 Why not start your Valentine’s dinner with half a dozen oysters and a glass of chilled champagne?

 2 – Chocolate

 Pure chocolate is the king of natural aphrodisiacs.
-It contains anadamide and PEA (phenylethylamine), feel-good and love chemicals that induce feelings of attraction and happiness.
-Cacao also contains tryptophan, which boosts serotonin levels to promote a sense of relaxation and wellbeing.
+It contains anandamide and PEA (phenylethylamine), feel-good and love chemicals that induce feelings of attraction and happiness.
+Cacao also contains tryptophan, which boosts serotonin levels to promote a sense of relaxation and well-being.
 Chocolate fondue, anyone?

 3 – Almonds